DataDog/documentation/content/en/continuous_integration/guides/identify_highest_impact_jobs_with_critical_path.md

 Filtering CI Jobs on the Critical Path is available for the following CI Providers:
 * [GitLab][3]

+<div class="alert alert-info">Are you interested in critical path and your CI provider is not supported yet?
+Fill out this form.</div>

-Note that this applies only to filtering CI jobs.
-You can [highlight which CI jobs are on the critical path][4] using the Pipeline Execution detail view across all CI providers.
+Note that this applies only to filtering CI Jobs on the critical path.
+You can still [highlight which CI Jobs are on the critical path][4] using the Pipeline Execution detail view across all CI providers.

 ## Identify the CI Jobs to improve your CI Pipeline